Home » Practical Information » Health and Medical Concerns

-General advice for healthy living
+General advice for healthy living during your stay in Indonesia

 The health risks of living in and traveling through the tropics are often simultaneously underestimated and exaggerated.
 Any health risks also vary a great deal according to length of stay, occupation, budget and location.
 The majority of expatriates are at very low risk from serious tropical diseases due to good previous health, access to good nutrition, accomodations, and medical care, and when necessary relatively rapid access to specialist medical services.